pdf-association/pdf-issues/README.md

 2. The community can discuss and contribute to open issues here in GitHub, and work towards a proposed resolution.
 3. The PDF Association's [PDF Technical Working Group](https://www.pdfa.org/community/pdf-technical-working-group/) (TWG) will consider all input and reach a consensus for each proposed resolution.
 Issues related to PDF subset standards may also get passed on to other TWGs.
 4. Each issue will be updated with the agreed resolution and then Closed by moderators once the resolution is published at [https://pdf-issues.pdfa.org/](https://pdf-issues.pdfa.org/).
+5. At some later time, some errata may be passed to the appropriate ISO working group for formal ratification.

 A full list of all ISO and industry-agreed issue resolutions (as pseudo-markup) is actively maintained at [https://pdf-issues.pdfa.org/](https://pdf-issues.pdfa.org/).